ga-chicago/wdi-10-quiz-2/README.md

 ## Setup

-0\. **IMPORTANT: Read all instructions on this quiz very carefully before you do them!**
+0\. **IMPORTANT: Read all instructions on this quiz very carefully before you do them!**<br><br>
 1\.
 FORK THIS AND CLONE IT.
-Inside of the folder it will automatically create, create our folder structure.
+Inside of the folder it will automatically create, create our folder structure.<br><br>
 2\.
-Copy the questions that you are answering into your file (and comment it out) and write the answer below the question.
+Copy the questions that you are answering into your file (and comment it out) and write the answer below the question.<br><br>
 3\.
-When you are finished or at 11:30, whichever comes first, make a pull request from your fork.
+When you are finished or at 11:30, whichever comes first, make a pull request from your fork.<br><br>

 ## Combine objects, arrays, and functions